Simone Biles Condemns 'Truly Sick' Comments On Trans Athlete, Calls Riley Gaines 'Sore Loser'

 7%

-Tension between Olympic gymnast Simone Biles and former NCAA swimmer turned conservative commentator Riley Gaines escalated this week after Gaines criticized Minnesota high school sports officials for allowing a transgender girl to compete in a state championship softball game.
+Tension between Olympic gymnast Simone Biles and former NCAA swimmer turned conservative commentator Riley Gaines escalated this week after Gaines got angry that a transgender girl competed in a high school state championship softball game.

 Gaines, who has 1.5 million followers on X, formerly Twitter, called out the Minnesota State High School League for allowing transgender pitcher Marissa Rothenberger to play — and help her team win the title.
 The league had posted a photo of the winning team, which sparked Gaines' backlash.